The Trump Organization: Trump presidency

 In April 2020, amid the COVID-19 pandemic in the United States, Eric Trump stated that the Trump Organization had requested rental relief from the landlord for its Trump International Hotel, which is the General Services Administration of the federal government.

 In September 2020, it was revealed that Trump's properties had charged the government over $1.1 million since the beginning of his presidency.
 At the Bedminster club, for example, the Secret Service rented a three-bedroom cottage for $17,000 per month.
 The Washington Post arrived at this total amount after it filed a public-records lawsuit and pieced together receipts and invoices from Trump's businesses.

 Political contributions were also spent at Trump properties.
 The total amount paid by the Trump campaign to Trump properties during his presidency is estimated at $10–17 million.

+Conflicts of interest

+Conflict of interest concerns were raised soon after Trump became president when China preliminarily approved 38 trademarks in his name for a variety of branded businesses including hotels, restaurants, spas, escort services, and massage parlors.
+Trump had applied for the trademarks as a candidate in April 2016.
+In 2018 and 2019, China granted 23 trademarks to Trump-owned companies and to Ivanka Trump while the U.S. administration and China were engaged in trade negotiations.

+In January 2024, Democratic members of the US House Committee on Oversight and Accountability released a report, White House for Sale: How Princes, Prime Ministers, and Premiers Paid Off President Trump, detailing over $7.8 million in payments from foreign governments to Trump-owned businesses.
+After Republicans took control of the House in the 2022 midterm elections, the committee stopped requesting financial records from Trump's accounting firm, Mazars, leading the report to assume that additional payments had occurred.